Family holidays in August

 If your kids like splashing about in pools – and you like a bargain – try First Choice SplashWorld which is a collection of 24 all-inclusive hotels, each with its own water park on site or next door plus free supervised children’s clubs.

 In Spain we’ve found some great villas in Mallorca and on the mainland in Catalunya (see the special offers) and Andalusia.
-If money is no object how about renting a luxury staffed villa, such as Quinta do Esperanca in the Algarve.
+In the pretty town of Sitges close to Barcelona, these designer villas are great for families.

 If you’re on a budget we recommend Siblu, which has a selection of villages in France that have comfortable mobile homes plus large swimming pools, free children’s clubs and sports.
 See the latest offers.